ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

 The dot plot on the left shows the **average age** for each genre along the x-axis, allowing for quick comparisons across genres to identify those preferred by older vs. younger individuals.
 Hovering over a point provides a tooltip with exact values for both average age and count.

 The linked histogram on the right shows the distribution of ages for the selected genre, binned into 5-year intervals.
-This enables viewers to identify skewness (e.g., Latin or Gospel), spot multiple peaks, and observe the distribution of ages within genres.
+This enables viewers to identify skewness (e.g., Latin, Gospel), spot multiple peaks, and observe the distribution of ages within genres.

 **Visualization Choices**
 1) Dot plot